jonathanhliu21/BikeDashboardPlus/README.md

 Other problems:
 - I accidentally soldered the purple LEDs with the white ones on the LED panel because they looked similar.
 - For the case, I bought wood too hard to be cut by a knife, so I had to use a saw instead, and it did not cut the wood perfectly.
 This made it very hard to assemble the case and glue everything together.
+Thanks to my dad for helping me cut the wood and designing the case and mount.

 ## Problems that still occur